 Q: I had an interview canceled or my source backed out.
 Now what?
 Can I get an extension?

 A: Nope.
 You will need to find another person to interview.
-We treat deadlines the way that we do because that’s how they operate in the real world.
-If a source doesn’t call you back at your TV reporting job, the news still starts at 6 p.m.
+We treat deadlines the way we do because that’s how they operate in the real world.
+If a source doesn’t call you back at your TV reporting job, the news still starts at 6 p.m., or if you’re gathering information for an agency report, your client will still walk in the door at 9 a.m.
 You have to have something.
 This is also why we ask you to create a source list — there will be more than one person who could work out for this assignment.

 Q: Do we need a headline for this story?